AMalkov-Quest/Riurik/README.markdown

         run.bat

-but first you have to add the python path to Windows PATH or just modify the run.bat script by adding full path to python.exe command.
+but first you have to [add the python path to Windows PATH][AddingPythonToWindowsPath] or just modify the run.bat script by adding full path to python.exe command.

 Start up a web browser and go to http://localhost:8000.
 The main Riurik screen should come up.
 That's it.
 You're ready to start using Riurik.